-The MHP must decide on your appeal within 45 calendar days from when the MHP receives your request for the appeal.
+The MHP must decide on your Appeal within 45 calendar days from when the MHP receives your request for the Appeal.
 Timeframes may be extended by up to 14 calendar days if you request an extension, or if the MHP feels that there is a need for additional information and that the delay is for your benefit.

-An example of when a delay is for your benefit is when the MHP thinks it might be able to approve your appeal if the MHP had a little more time to get information from you or your provider.
+An example of when a delay might be for your benefit is when the MHP thinks it might be able to approve your Appeal if the MHP had a little more time to get information from you or your provider.